 Sadly, NFC didn’t get the head-start that it needed.
 One major reason would be, lack of knowledge from our end.
 There is a lot of misconception about NFC.
 So in this article, I will clear some air about NFC security.

 What is NFC

 NFC is similar technology like Bluetooth and WiFi that use radio communication for data transfer.
-But other than data transfer, you can also make payment from your mobile using NFC technology.
+But other than the data transfer, you can also make a payment from your mobile using NFC technology.

-And this is why mobile phones are often terms as the electronic wallet.
-NFC enable you to make payment from a phone.
+And this is why mobile phones are often terms as an electronic wallet.
+NFC enables you to make a payment from a phone.
 No need to carry your wallet.

 The answer to this is,